rundeck/rundeck/docker/official/README.md

 See `JVM_MAX_RAM_FRACTION` for information on changing this.

 ## key store security
-By defualt keystorage is set to use the database, and the encryption converters are **disabled**.
+By default keystorage is set to use the database, and the encryption converters are **disabled**.
 To enable encryption, supply a password for one or both of the default converters:
 ```
 RUNDECK_STORAGE_CONVERTER_1_CONFIG_PASSWORD=supersecret